-For all healthcare facilities and providers in the southeastern region of PA, DOH and PDPH jointly request that facilities strongly consider implementation of the following containment measures:
+For all healthcare facilities and providers in the eastern region of PA, DOH and PDPH jointly request that facilities implement the following containment measures:

-- Develop and maintain C. auris action plans to assure measures are in place should a patient with C. auris be detected in, or transferred to, the facility; - Maintain vigilance for clinical illness that could be consistent with C. auris; patients at higher risk include; - Patients who have received healthcare in post-acute care facilities (e.g., nursing homes), especially those with ventilator units. - Patients recently hospitalized outside the United States, especially in countries with known C. auris cases (visit the CDC's map), and patients infected or colonized with carbapenemase-producing bacteria. - Evaluate surveillance protocols with the laboratory to ensure prompt notification to the infection prevention and control program when C. auris is suspected; - Deliver education to staff and providers about C. auris and the infection prevention and control measures necessary to contain it.
-Resources are available on CDC's C. auris infection prevention and control page; - Educational in-services must include an emphasis on hand hygiene.
+- Develop and maintain C. auris action plans to assure measures are in place should a patient with C. auris be detected in, or transferred to, the facility. - Maintain vigilance for clinical illness that could be consistent with C. auris, particularly in patients at higher risk. - Evaluate surveillance protocols with the laboratory to ensure prompt notification to the infection prevention and control program when C. auris is suspected. - Deliver education to staff and providers about C. auris and the infection prevention and control measures necessary to contain it.
+Resources are available on CDC's C. auris infection prevention and control page. - Educational in-services must include an emphasis on hand hygiene.
 Alcohol-based hand sanitizer is effective against C. auris and is the preferred method for cleaning hands when they are not visibly soiled.
-If hands are visibly soiled, wash with soap and water.
+If hands are visibly soiled, wash with soap and water. - Facilities that have not previously had C.auris cases should contact their local public health jurisdiction prior to admitting a patient known or suspected to be colonized or infected with C. auris.